 Diabetes is caused by the failure of the body to develop enough insulin, which is crucial in enabling cells to absorb glucose from the bloodstream.

 Diabetes does not only attack humans but also dogs.
-What’s more, it has the same impact on dogs that it has on humans, meaning it can lead to weight gain or weight loss.
-Regardless, you need to take proper care of your diabetic dog if you want her to live long.
+It has the same impact on dogs as humans, meaning it can lead to weight gain or loss.
+Regardless, you must take proper care of your diabetic dog if you want her to live long.

 And the best way to do that is by taking good care of the dog and giving it the proper diet.

-Note that what works for one dog may not work for another.
-No matter what type of food you give to your dog, make sure to follow a strict routine.
+Please note; what works for one dog may not work for another.
+No matter the food you give your dog, follow a strict routine.

 Here are ways that will help you to put weight on your diabetic dog:

-For instance, meat-based foods will be excellent.
+For instance, meat-based foods will are excellent.
 However, the diet should also have moderate fats and carbohydrates.

-Fatty foods are vital as they will provide the most concentrated source of food energy.
+Fatty foods are vital as they provide the most concentrated source of food energy.
 However, you should add a tiny portion of fat to the dog’s diet.
-Excess fat will add pressure to the dog’s pancreas, which will aggravate its condition.

 Keep A Consistent Feeding Schedule

-Make sure the insulin functions properly at every meal.
-Follow the diet ratio that your vet gives you so that the insulin will have the needed impact.
+Make sure the insulin functions appropriately at every meal.
+Follow the diet ratio your vet gives you so the insulin will have the needed impact.

-With the right routine, your diabetic dog will gradually put on weight.
-It’s a process that you will have to adhere to if you want the best for your dog.
+With the proper routine, your diabetic dog will gradually put on weight.
+It’s a process you must adhere to if you want the best for your dog.

 Limit Fat Intake

 When your dog starts losing weight, you should not panic at all.
-Some dog owners may start to increase fat in the dog’s diet without consulting the veterinarian.
+Some dog owners may start increasing fat in their diet without consulting the veterinarian.
 Talk to your vet before adding fat to your diabetic dog’s diet.

 Fats offer the most concentrated form of food energy.
-It provides your dog with almost double the food energy than proteins and carbohydrates provide.
+It provides your dog almost double the food energy that proteins and carbohydrates provide.

-Veterinarians recommend people with diabetic dogs to give them a diet with 20 percent fat or less.
-Besides, you can use flavoring agents such as beef broth or low-fat chicken.
+Veterinarians recommend people with diabetic dogs give them a diet with 20 per cent fat or less.
+Besides, you can use flavouring agents such as beef broth or low-fat chicken instead of fats.